Gr3gg0r/itt440/README.md

 I have created both and if you compile and run.
 Using c to c or java to java or c to java and vice versa is accepted.

 {It$_Ju5t_BiNn4rry}

+# Second Assignment (Firewall Filter)

+When someone can send packet.
+There must be someone who can monitor it and droping it if condition does not meet.
+Our assignment is to setup a firewall in openBSD using Packet Filter.
+Packet Filter is a software that provide in openBSD to filter certain packet that was set in pf.conf.
+Our rules is to filter ICMP packet.
+The real life example is ICMP packet is widely used as DoS attack in the system.
+Since , unix itself is standallone server, getting DoS attack by a friend is really not okkay at all.So we've been instruct to drop the ICMP packet and create a C programming DoS software.